Worried about your communication?

 Strained vocal cords can also be caused by other factors such as:

-Speech and language therapy can help individuals to work on many different problems associated with strain of the vocal cords.
-Including:
+Speech and language therapy can help individuals to work on many different problems associated with strain of the vocal cords, including voice, speech sound and communication problems.

 Speech and language therapy aims to work on aspects of the voice which are not being used to the best of their ability.
 Speech and language therapy can therefore aim to discover new ways of using the voice in order to avoid excess strain and tension.

-Speech and language therapy can help to alleviate vocal strain and establish a more efficient way of using the voice so the patient can use his / her voice in a better capacity, with less strain and tension.
-Speech and language therapy will investigate the cause and discover whether a reduction in the exposed tension can be reduced, and if not, ways of coping with the situation and developing a structured therapy programme for that individual.
+Speech and language therapy can help to alleviate vocal strain and establish a more efficient way of using the voice so the patient can use their voice in a better capacity, with less strain and tension.
+Speech and language therapy will investigate the cause and discover whether a reduction in the exposed tension can be reduced, and if not, ways of coping with the situation and a structured therapy programme for that individual will be established.

-Speech and language therapy for strain of the vocal cords may involve one or more of the following:
+Speech and language therapy for strain of the vocal cords may involve assessments, reports, reviews, therapy programmes, training, support groups, advice and education.

 Specific treatment will include voice therapy.